G-Research/siembol/docs/User Guide/Siembol_General_Guide.md

 2. click the deploy button at the top of the deployment section

 [//]: # (TODO add image of the upgrade button)

+## Matchers
+In multiple components you have the option to use matchers to search and filter events.

+You can add as many matchers as you want.

+There are two types of matchers:

+##### 1) REGEX_MATCH matcher
+A regex_match allows you use a regex statement to match a specified field.
+There are two string inputs:
+- Field: the name of the field to compare to the regex statement
+- Data: the regex statement

+There is a "is negated" checkbox - this means that if the regex statement doesn't match the value of the field then the matcher will return true.

+Named capture groups in the regex are added as fields in the event.
+They are available from the next matcher onwards and are included in the output event.

+Siembol uses Java regex, for support on how to write this see the Java Documentation here: [Java Regular Expressions](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html)

+[//]: # (TODO add image of regex matcher)

+##### 2) IS_IN_SET matcher
+An "is_in_set" matcher compares the value of a field to a set of strings, if the value is in the set then the matcher returns true.
+There are also two string inputs for this type of matcher:
+- Field: the name of the field to compare with
+- Data: A list of strings to compare the value to.
+New line delimited.
+Does not support regex - each line must be a literal match however, field substitution is supported in this field.

+The "is_negated" checkbox is the same as for the regex_matcher.
+The "case_insensitive" checkbox means that the case of the strings in the data field is ignored.